 The preliminaries are also known as the four reminders.
 The traditional four reminders are basic reminders of why one might make a continual effort to return to the present moment.
 In your daily life, try to:

-1. Maintain an awareness of the preciousness of human life.
-Beginning to realize how precious life is becomes one of the most powerful tools.
+1 Maintain an awareness of the preciousness of human life.
+Beginning to realize how precious life is becomes one of your most powerful tools.
 It’s like gratitude … once you have this feeling of gratitude for your own life and the preciousness of human birth, then it takes you into any realm.

-3. Recall that whatever you do, whether virtuous or not, has a result; what goes around comes around.
+3 Recall that whatever you do, whether virtuous or not, has a result; what comes around, goes around.
 The law of karma is that we sow the seeds and we reap the fruit.
-So when you find yourself in a dark place … you can think, “Maybe it’s a time to get a little golden spade and dig myself out of this place.”
+So when you find yourself in a dark place … you can think, “Maybe it’s time to get a little golden spade and dig myself out of this place.”

-4. Contemplate tat as long as you are to focused on self-importance and too caught up in thinking about how good or bad you are, you will suffer.
-Obsessing about getting what you wantand avoiding what you don’t want does not result in happiness.
+4 Contemplate that as long as you are too focused on self-importance and too caught up in thinking about how you are good or bad, you will suffer.
+Obsessing about getting what you want and avoiding what you don’t want does not result in happiness.

 From THE COMPASSION BOX (c) 2003 by Pema Chadron and AWAKENING LOVING

 KINDNESS (c) 1991, 1996 by Pema Chadron.
 Reprinted by arrangement with Shambhala

 art has a way of snaking into our consciousness and the ability to communicate viscerally what other situations cannotnot.